AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks: Introduction

 \section{Introduction}

-Medical segmentation is a rapidly advancing task that plays a vital role in diagnosing, treating, and monitoring various diseases~\cite{isensee2021nnu,chen2023towards,hu2022label,zhou2021towards}.
-Building datasets of a substantial number of annotated medical images is foundational for training and testing artificial intelligence (AI) models\footnote{While some of the abdominal organs can be automatically segmented by state-of-the-art AI models with fairly high accuracy, many other organs and anatomical structures remain suboptimal or unknown~\cite{ma2021abdomenct}.}~\cite{zhou2022interpreting}.
-However, medical datasets carefully annotated by an annotator are infeasible to create at a huge scale using the conventional annotation method~\cite{park2020annotated} because performing per-voxel annotations is expensive and time-consuming~\cite{wasserthal2022totalsegmentator,ma2021abdomenct}.
-As a result, publicly available datasets for multi-organ segmentation are often limited in data size (a few hundred) and organ diversity\footnote{TotalSegmentator~\cite{wasserthal2022totalsegmentator} provided 1,024 CT volumes and 104 classes annotated by voxel.
-However, a majority of volumes were largely annotated by pre-trained nnU-Nets~\cite{isensee2021nnu} so the labels are highly biased to the specific architecture (detailed in~\S\ref{sec:bias_evaluation}).} as reviewed in~\figureautorefname~\ref{fig:dataset_statistics}(a).
+Medical segmentation is a rapidly advancing task that plays a vital role in diagnosing, treating, and radiotherapy planning~\cite{isensee2021nnu,chen2023towards,hu2023label,zhou2021towards,ji2022amos}.
+Building datasets of a substantial number of annotated medical images is critical for training and testing artificial intelligence (AI) models\footnote{While some of the abdominal organs can be automatically segmented by state-of-the-art AI models with fairly high accuracy, many other organs and anatomical structures remain suboptimal or unknown~\cite{ma2021abdomenct}.}~\cite{zhou2022interpreting,ma2023segment,rajpurkar2023current}.
+However, medical datasets carefully annotated by an annotator are infeasible to create at a huge scale using conventional annotation methods~\cite{park2020annotated} because performing per-voxel annotations is expensive and time-consuming~\cite{wasserthal2022totalsegmentator,ma2021abdomenct,ma2022fast}.
+As a result, publicly available datasets for multi-organ segmentation are often limited in data size (a few hundred) and organ diversity\footnote{TotalSegmentator~\cite{wasserthal2022totalsegmentator} annotated a diverse set of classes for 1,024 CT volumes, but a majority of volumes were largely annotated \textit{only} by pre-trained nnU-Nets~\cite{isensee2021nnu}.
+As a result, their annotations are highly biased to the specific architecture (see \S\ref{sec:discussion}); also, their procedure does not consider inconsistency across different AI models.} as reviewed in~\figureautorefname~\ref{fig:dataset_statistics}(a).